VariableThe/Vinyl/README.md

 Vinyl is designed to be a fully interactive macOS application that can instantly strip down into a ghost process.

-- **Absolute Stealth Mode:** Prefer the terminal-daemon aesthetic?
-You can toggle off the lyrics and UI entirely in the preferences.
-Vinyl can run as nothing more than a minimalist, spinning record icon in your menu bar when music plays.
 - **Event-Driven Efficiency:** Vinyl doesn't waste CPU cycles constantly polling for track updates.
 It uses macOS native event notifications to sync instantly only when a track changes.
 - **Smart Caching:** Your bandwidth matters.
 Lyrics are cached in a local JSON file, meaning if you loop a song 100 times, Vinyl only fetches the data once.
+- **Granular Configuration:** Vinyl gives you the ability to toggle any UI feature or element that you don't want.
+You can go from the most minimalist indicator for playing music, all the way to a menu bar lyrics display and drop down media controls with blur and album covers to everything in between.
+You can use Vinyl how YOU want to.

 ## Credits
 Concept inspired by [LYRA](https://github.com/Dai-Ski/LYRA) and [boring.notch](https://github.com/TheBoredTeam/boring.notch).